soos3d/SpectraX/README.md

 > ⚠️ Note: Self-signed certificates may trigger warnings in some clients.
 For production environments, use a certificate issued by a trusted Certificate Authority.

-4. Stat the RTSP/HLS Server
+4. Start the RTSP/HLS Server

 The `feed_cli.py` tool provides a simple way to manage your MediaMTX server: